CrescentonC/mlscript/README.md

   95% confidence interval.
 The default benchmarking duration is 10 seconds, and it can be changed by passing `-q <time_in_seconds>` to the executable.
-More options are also provided by `core_bench`, they can be listed by running `./<benchmark_name>.out --help`.
+More options are also provided by `core_bench`, and they can be listed by running `./<benchmark_name>.out --help`.